 This programme is designed to be completed full-time for the duration of three semesters, but is can also be studied part-time spread over six semesters.

-The five modules taught during the two lecture-based semesters cover the key elements of automation engineering and robotics.
+The six modules taught during the two lecture-based semesters cover the key elements of automation engineering and robotics.
 The project that students complete develops a deeper understanding of the challenges and processes that prevail in the field of automation.
 You choose three further advanced modules to reflect the subjects you wish to specialise in and further hone your professional profile.

 A master’s thesis accompanied by a seminar series in the third semester rounds the programme off.
 Successfully completing this element demonstrates your ability to work scientifically and methodically on a defined task and then present and defend your conclusions.